Chart Color Schemes

 Belmont North shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

 The area's university qualification rate is 17.4%, significantly lower than the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 12.2%, followed by postgraduate qualifications (3.3%) and graduate diplomas (1.9%).
-Vocational credentials are prominent, with 43.0% of residents aged 15+ holding them - advanced diplomas (9.7%) and certificates (33.3%).
+Vocational credentials are prevalent, with 43.0% of residents aged 15+ holding them - advanced diplomas at 9.7% and certificates at 33.3%.
+Educational participation is high, with 26.8% currently enrolled in formal education: 9.8% in primary, 7.2% in secondary, and 3.4% in tertiary education.

 Frequently Asked Questions - Education